mohammedCL/XAI_Regression/README.md

 ### Model Requirements
 - Models must be trained and saved using supported formats
 - Feature names should be consistent between training and inference
-- Binary classification models should output probabilities for both classes
+- Regression models should output continuous numeric predictions

 ## 📁 Project Structure